PythonDataScience24/AirBnB-DataScienceProject/README.md

 # AirBnB Dataset - a reporting tool for AirBnB accommodations
 # Welcome
-Welcome to our AriBnB reporting and anylysis plattform!
+Welcome to our AriBnB reporting and analysis plattform!
 Great to have you here!
 With this short documentation we would like to give you some relevant information about the goal of the App and why you should use it.
 So, let's get started.

 # Our project (what are we doing)